A gracious exit from the matter-dominated phase in a quantum cosmic phantom model

-in which $h$ is the determinant of the three-metric induced on the boundary surface and it can be noticed that the scalar field $\phi$ is no longer involved at the matter Lagrangian.
-We specialize now in the minisuperspace that corresponds to a flat Friedmann-Robertson-Walker metric in conformal time $\eta=\int dt/a(t)$
+in which $h$ is the determinant of the three-metric induced on the boundary surface and it can be noticed that the scalar field $\phi$ is no longer involved in the matter Lagrangian.
+We specialise now in the minisuperspace that corresponds to a flat FRW metric in conformal time $\eta=\int dt/a(t)$

 with $a(\eta)$ the scale factor.
-In this case, if we assume a time-dependence of the coupling such that it reached the value $\xi(\eta_c)=1/6$ at the coincidence time $\eta_c$ and choose suitable values for the arbitrary constants entering the above definition of $R$ in terms of $\phi^2$, then the action at that coincidence time would reduce to

-where the prime $'$ denotes derivative with respect to conformal time $\eta$ and $X=\frac{1}{2a^2}(\phi')^2$.
-Clearly, the fields $\chi_i$ would then behave like though if they formed a collection of conformal radiation fields were it not by the presence of the nonzero mass terms $m_i^2$ also at the coincidence time.
-If for some physical cause the latter mass terms could all be made to vanish at the coincidence time, then all matter fields would behave like though they were a collection of radiation fields filling the universe at around the coincidence time and there would not be the disruption of the evolution from a matter-dominated era to a stable accelerated scaling solution of the kind pointed out by AQTW, but the system smoothly entered the accelerated regime after a given brief interlude where the matter fields behave like pure radiation.
-In what follows we shall show that in the sub-quantum scenario considered above such a possibility can actually be implemented.
+There are two choices for $\xi$ of particular interest.
+The first one is $\xi=0$, i.e., there is no coupling of the field with the spacetime scalar curvature.
+This is called \emph{minimal coupling}.
+With this choice, we do not have the most general equation of motion for a scalar field in a curved spacetime background.
+The second choice is the one we shall take, $\xi=1/6$, known as the conformal coupling.
+This is a case of great interest in cosmological scenarios given that the FRW metrics are conformally flat.
+Therefore, if we assume a time-dependence of the coupling such that it reached the value $\xi(\eta_c)=1/6$ at the time of matter-radiation equality $\eta_c$ and choose suitable values for the arbitrary constants entering the above definition of $R$ in terms of $\phi^2$, then the action at this time of equality would reduce to where the prime $'$ denotes derivative with respect to conformal time $\eta$ and $X=\frac{1}{2a^2}(\phi')^2$.
+Clearly, the fields $\chi_i$ would then behave like though if they formed a collection of conformal radiation fields were it not by the presence of the nonzero mass terms $m_i^2$ also at the time of matter-radiation equality.
+If for some physical cause the latter mass terms could all be made to vanish at this time of equality, then all matter fields would behave like though they were a collection of radiation fields filling the universe at around this equality time and there would not be the disruption of the evolution from a matter-dominated era to a stable accelerated scaling solution of the kind pointed out in \cite{Amendola:2006qi}, but the system smoothly would enter the accelerated regime after a given brief interlude where the matter fields behave like pure radiation.
+In what follows we shall show that in the quantum scenario considered above such a possibility can actually be implemented.